Advice

 The Role of a Day-of Coordinator

 “Maybe wedding planning and organization is your jam, and you love doing it.
 If that is the case, this is where just a day-coordinator will suffice.
 You get to do all the planning on your own from start to finish.
 It completely falls on you, and you are responsible for the vendors you book and the design.
 The coordinator will come in and just tie together all of the loose ends so you can enjoy your wedding day!
-We confirm your vendors, do your timeline, run your rehearsal, and are there from start to finish on the wedding day to make sure everything is running smoothly and just how you planned it!” -Delaney Driver, Owner, Wilder Mind Events
+We confirm your vendors, do your timeline, run your rehearsal, and are there from start to finish on the wedding day to make sure everything is running smoothly and just how you planned it!” -Delaney Driver, Wilder Mind Events

 “With day-of coordination, we don’t come in until the final 30 days.
-At this point, all contracts are signed, payments have been made, design has been decided, and all the vendors and logistics have been locked in.
-We are there on the day to make sure the timeline flows smoothly, all decor is set up correctly, and all vendors have a single point of contact, so you and all family members can enjoy your day!
-Day-of coordination allows us to handle anything that comes up on your day and all wedding day logistics, but all additional logistics are handled beforehand.” -Danyle Longenecker, Lead Wedding Planner, Elegant Affairs by Design
+At this point, all contracts are signed, payments have been made, the design has been decided, and all the vendors and logistics have been locked in.
+We are there on the day to make sure the timeline flows smoothly, all decor is set up correctly, and all vendors have a single point of contact so you and all family members can enjoy your day!
+Day-of coordination allows us to handle anything that comes up on your day and all wedding day logistics, but all additional logistics are handled beforehand.” -Danyle Longenecker, Elegant Affairs by Design

 The Role of a Full-Service Wedding Planner